^

 • chronic hyperplastic laryngitis.

-For differential diagnosis, CT larynx is widely used.
-Identify signs characteristic of larynx tuberculosis: bilateral lesion, thickening of the epiglottis, intactness of the epiglottis and parapharyngeal spaces, even with extensive lesions of the larynx by the tuberculous process.
-Conversely, radiologically laryngeal cancer is one-sided, infiltrates adjacent areas: often the destruction of cartilage and extrarortal invasion of the tumor, metastasis in the regional lymph nodes.
-CT data should be confirmed by the results of a pathomorphological examination of biopsy specimens on the affected parts of the larynx.
+CT of the larynx is widely used for differential diagnostics.
+It reveals signs characteristic of laryngeal tuberculosis: bilateral lesions, thickening of the epiglottis, intactness of the epiglottic and parapharyngeal spaces even with extensive lesions of the larynx by the tuberculous process.
+On the contrary, radiologically, laryngeal cancer is unilateral, infiltrates adjacent areas: destruction of cartilage and extralaryngeal invasion of the tumor, metastasis to regional lymph nodes are often detected.
+CT data should be confirmed by the results of pathomorphological examination of biopsies on the affected areas of the larynx.

-In the absence of the effect of the therapy as a result of the drug resistance of mycobacteria tuberculosis, consultations are needed.
+If there is no effect from the therapy as a result of drug resistance of Mycobacterium tuberculosis, consultations are necessary.

-The treatment is aimed at eliminating the clinical manifestations and laboratory signs of tuberculosis of the larynx and lungs, regression of radiologic signs of a specific process in the larynx and lungs, restoration of the voice and respiratory functions and the patients' ability to work.
+Treatment is aimed at eliminating clinical manifestations and laboratory signs of tuberculosis of the larynx and lungs, regression of radiological signs of a specific process in the larynx and lungs, restoration of vocal and respiratory functions and the ability of patients to work.

 Indications for hospitalization

-Long (more than 3 weeks) hoarseness and pain in the throat when swallowing liquid and solid foods, not amenable to standard methods of treatment.
+Long-term (more than 3 weeks) hoarseness of voice and sore throat when swallowing liquid and solid food, not responding to standard treatment methods.

 • gentle voice mode: